ignatandrei/RSCG_Examples/book/about.md

 ## Content of the book

-You will find in this book code examples about >10 Roslyn Source Code Generator (RSCG ) that can be usefull for you.
+You will find in this book code examples about >10 Roslyn Source Code Generator (RSCG) that can be useful for you.
 That means, you will write more elegant and concise code - even if the generators code is not always nice to look.

-## Are those examples ready for production ?
+## Are those examples ready for production?

-I have done due diligence to test the RSCG that I have show to you here.
-However, I cannot guarantee that will fit your code .
-That means that you can test it for your case and, because all are open source on Github.com , you can contribute to improve them ;-)
+I have done due diligence to test the RSCG that I have shown to you here.
+However, I cannot guarantee that will fit your code.
+That means that you can test it for your case and, because all are open source on Github.com, you can contribute to improve them ;-)

 ## How to read this book